Some musings on our little company…

 Right now, Creatomatic is a small company.
 We’re not a sprawling multi-national: most of our work comes from within a hundred mile radius of our location in Southern Scotland – design and development in Glasgow, Edinburgh, Cumbria and occasionally London – and that’s fine for what we do right now.

-A friend and occasional colleague of ours at Callisti in Dumfries coined the phrase ‘non-expansionist company’.
+A friend of ours at Callisti in Dumfries coined the phrase ‘non-expansionist company’.
 While that’s maybe a bit further than we want to go, it’s actually an interesting strategy: providing a first-class service for a select group of clients is far better than taking on more than one can carry and providing sub-standard work.

 Perhaps, then, we’re pragmatic expansionists.
 We’re keen to grow the company, but not at the expense of our team or our clients: we have a strategy for sustainable growth which should allow us to expand the business, but over the long-term, and at our own terms.